freenet/freenet-core/apps/freenet-email-app/README.md

-# Freenet Email App Setup Guide
+# Freenet Messaging App Setup Guide

-Freenet Email App is a descentralized email application that runs on top of Freenet.
+Freenet Messaging App is a descentralized messaging application that runs on top of Freenet.

 ## Introduction